peaceroad/vsce-p7d-markdown-it-figure-with-p-caption/README.md

 Notice.
 In the case of Vimeo, the tag text for embed includes the p element in addition to the iframe element, but please delete it or replace it with a caption.

-In the case of X/Twitter, If a caption belonging to img such as "Figure" is used, `f-img` is used instead of `f-iframe`.
+In the case of X/Twitter, If a caption belonging to img such as "Figure" is used, `f-img` is used instead of `f-embed`.

 ```md
 Figure.
 Twitter Post.